alexpasmantier/television/README.md

 - 📺 **Channels**: designed around the concept of channels, which are a set of builtin data sources that you can search through (e.g. files, git repositories, environment variables, etc.).

-- 📡 **Cable Channels**: users may add their own custom channels to tv using a simple configuration file.
+- 📡 **Cable Channels**: users may add their own custom channels to tv using a simple and centralized configuration file.

 - 📜 **Previewers**: allows you to preview the contents of an entry in a separate pane.

-- 🖼️ **Builtin Syntax Highlighting**: tv comes with builtin asynchronous syntax highlighting for a variety of file types.
+- 🖼️ **Builtin Syntax Highlighting**: comes with builtin asynchronous syntax highlighting for a wide variety of file types.

-- 🎛️ **Keybindings**: tv comes with a set of sensible default keybindings based on vi and other popular terminal shortcuts.
+- 🎛️ **Keybindings**: includes a set of intuitive default keybindings inspired by vi and other popular terminal shortcuts.

-- 🌈 **Themes**: tv comes with a variety of themes that you can choose from, and you can easily craft your own.
+- 🌈 **Themes**: offers a variety of themes to choose from, with the flexibility to create your own effortlessly.

-- 📦 **Cross-platform**: tv is cross-platform and should work on any platform that supports Rust.
+- 📦 **Cross-platform**: cross-platform and works seamlessly on any system that supports Rust.

-- ✅ **Terminal Emulator Compatibility**: tv has been tested with a variety of terminal emulators and should just work on most.
+- ✅ **Terminal Emulator Compatibility**: tested with various terminal emulators and is designed to work smoothly on most of them.

 ## Installation